gsi-manuel/ts-nodejs-express-webpack/README.md

 # What is this repository for?

 Node.js app architecture showcase.
-You can start your Node.js projects building on this boilerplate.
+You can start your Node.js projects building on this boilerplate, based in API REST.

 # Architecture Overview